pawurb/hotpath/README.md

 `#[cfg_attr(feature = "hotpath", hotpath::measure)]`

-Attribute macro that instruments functions to send timing measurements to the background processor.
+An opt-in attribute macro that instruments functions to send timing measurements to the background processor.